Cathedral of Saint Archangel Michael, Belgrade: Old church

-Present church
+New church

 The cathedral was built between 1837 and 1840.
 The gold-plated carved iconostasis was made by the sculptor Dimitrije Petrović, while the icons on the iconostasis, thrones, choirs and pulpits, as well as those on the walls and arches were painted by Dimitrije Avramović, one of the most distinguished Serbian painters of the 19th century.

-The Cathedral church was one of the biggest religious buildings in Serbia, and after the Church of Peter and Paul in Topčider (1832–1834), the oldest in Belgrade.
+The cathedral church was one of the biggest religious buildings in Serbia, and after the Church of Peter and Paul in Topčider, the oldest in Belgrade.

-The Church has a single nave construction with semi-circular apse on the East side and narthex on the West side above which the high bell tower is rising.
+The cathedral has a single nave construction with semi-circular apse on the East side and narthex on the West side above which the high bell tower is rising.
 The inner space is divided into the altar space, nave and narthex in which baptistery and stairs leading to bell tower are situated.
 Different from the North and South façade, shaped simply and in the same manner, the West façade is emphasized by distinct portal and wide entrance stairs.
 Architecture of the cathedral church directly adopted with its assembly and fine proportions the standards of neoclassical churches with recognizable baroque tower, that were built at the same time in Austria.
 Somewhat older cathedral church in Sremski Karlovci (1758), which also belongs to this group, could have been a possible model.
 Architecture of this church was used as a model in sacral architecture during the reign of Miloš Obrenović.